lpsinger/userguide/capabilities.rst

 timeline figure above, with the exception of Virgo in O5, for which it represents the low end.

-We assume that each detector independent observing duty cycle of 70%.
+We assume that each detector has an independent observing duty cycle of 70%.

 Source Distribution
 ~~~~~~~~~~~~~~~~~~~